microsoft/WhatTheHack/049-SQLDedicatedPoolPerf/Student/Challenge-01.md

 ### Move data from staging area to production tables

 Optimize each table structure considering whether it is a “dimension” or a “fact” table.
 Production tables should belong to “Sales” schema.
-Check the provided [Database diagram](./Resources/DedicatedSqlPool-TablesRelationships.pdf?raw=true) to identify relationships between tables and decide which is the proper distribution method.
+Check the Database diagram [(Download available here)](./Resources/DedicatedSqlPool-TablesRelationships.pdf) to identify relationships between tables and decide which is the proper distribution method.
 Consider also tables will be queried by filtering using the CustomerKey, ProductionKey, DataKey columns.
 Choose the proper one to guarantee an even distribution of data across all distributions.
 Use the suggested “CREATE TABLE AS” T-SQL command.

-- Open [C1_2_Create_Actual_Tables.sql](./Resources/Challenge-01/C1_2_Create_Actual_Tables.sql?raw=true) and complete T-SQL code to move data from staging to production tables, distributing data using the most efficient method considering tables relations as described [here](./Resources/DedicatedSqlPool-TablesRelationships.pdf?raw=true).
+- Open [C1_2_Create_Actual_Tables.sql](./Resources/Challenge-01/C1_2_Create_Actual_Tables.sql?raw=true) and complete T-SQL code to move data from staging to production tables, distributing data using the most efficient method considering tables relations as described in the database diagram [(Download available here)](./Resources/DedicatedSqlPool-TablesRelationships.pdf).
   - Are Dimension tables (DimAccount, DimCustomer etc...) good candidates to be replicated ?
   - Most of your queries will join tables using CustomerKey, ProductKey, CurrencyKey and FinanceKey fields.
 Choose the most selective column
   - Example: Check FactInternetSales table: Is it better to distribute it using CustomerKey or ProductKey column ?